CHuante/NewCovidCounter/README.md

 STEP 2: Open terminal/command prompt and cd into the project folder

+STEP 3: install node modules by entering: npm install

-STEP 3: Make sure npm is installed and enter the colloring code:
+STEP 4: Make sure npm is installed and enter the colloring code:

 ```bash
 npm run start;